 Tasmania was hell on Earth

 While the brutal horror of the Australian colonization is somewhat known, many may not realize that Tasmania was probably the worst place.
 This was where the very worst of the British criminals were sent.
-And then, to create some sort of “gender balance”, they sent women who had commited only minor “survival based” crimes there as well.
+And then, to create some sort of “gender balance”, they sent women who had committed only minor “survival based” crimes there as well.

 This meant men outnumbered women 8 to 1.
 And we’re talking murderers and rapist so, obviously, it was literally hell on Earth for the women sent there.
 Of course, the Aboriginals living in Tasmania didn’t have it any better and we do get to specifically see how women and people of color were treated.